kacprey/hello-world/README.md

 # hello-world

-Hello internet,
+Hello Internet,

-In this repository I will put what I did as a practice of IT skills.
+In this repository I will put what I did as a practice of my IT skills.

 Robert Stefaniuk